 Robin Hood Primary is just one of 34,000 schools and groups now taking part in gardening through the campaign.

-It was very cold today, so I’m sure the cup of tea was welcomed by the Duchess:
+It was very cold, so I’m sure the Duchess welcomed this cup of tea!

 Next, Kate spent some time in the school’s outdoor learning area and sensory garden.
 She helped the children plant bulbs, ready to flower next spring.